 If I seem overly passionate about this topic, it’s because there’s good reason.
 Companies that believe they’re doing enough on Facebook by simply boosting posts are, in all likelihood, leaving money on the table...or throwing it away.

 While it may seem simple to get started with Facebook Ads, it's one of the most misused—or underutilized—tools in marketing arsenals.
-If you think you may be missing out on how to maximize, we can review your strategy with you.
+It’s media buying and if you think you may be missing out on how to maximize your ad spend, we can review your strategy with you.